jfrog/jfrog-cli-manager/README.md

 ---

 ## ⚙️ Shell Integration
+jfvm automatically configures your shell to prioritize jfvm-managed `jf` binaries over system-installed versions.
+When you run `jfvm use <version>`, it:

+1. **Creates a shim** at `~/.jfvm/shim/jf` that redirects to the active version
+2. **Updates your PATH** to prioritize the jfvm shim directory
+3. **Ensures jfvm-managed versions take precedence** over Homebrew or system-installed jf

-Add this to your shell profile (`.zshrc`, `.bashrc`, etc.):
+The PATH configuration is automatically added to your shell profile (`.zshrc`, `.bashrc`, etc.):
 ```bash
 export PATH="$HOME/.jfvm/shim:$PATH"
 ```
-This allows the shimmed `jf` command to delegate to the correct version transparently.

 ### Debug Mode
 Set `JFVM_DEBUG=1` to see detailed shim execution information: